 - A Design Pattern is a way to solve a localised problem.

-Furthermore, as LtAramaki mentioned as a response to this post, a pattern might be able to be used both as an Architectural Pattern or a Design Pattern, again depending on the scope we use it in, in a specific project.
+Furthermore, a pattern might be able to be used both as an Architectural Pattern or a Design Pattern, again depending on the scope we use it in, in a specific project.

 2004 – Microsoft – Understanding Service-Oriented Architecture